The Otto Show: Reception

-The guest appearance of Spinal Tap was especially noticed.
-Bryce Wilson, in his review of the third season for Cinema Blend, wrote "Simpson’s [sic] voice actor Harry Shearer...reunites Spinal Tap just for "The Otto Show", an episode full of the trademark Tap banter and stage disasters that rival even the mighty 18 inch Stonehenge."
+The guest appearance of Spın̈al Tap was especially noticed.
+Bryce Wilson, in his review of the third season for Cinema Blend, wrote "Simpson’s [sic] voice actor Harry Shearer...reunites Spinal Tap just for 'The Otto Show', an episode full of the trademark Tap banter and stage disasters that rival even the mighty 18 inch Stonehenge."
 IGN named Spinal Tap as the '18th best guest stars' in the show's history for this episode.
-Andrew Martin of Prefix Mag named Spinal Tap his favorite musical guests on The Simpsons out of a list of ten.
+Andrew Martin of Prefix Mag named Spın̈al Tap his favorite musical guests on The Simpsons out of a list of ten.